openx/mobile-ios-sdk-doc/info/ios-sdk-mopub-adapter.md

 1. Add `OpenXCoreSDK.framework` to your project.
 2. Add the MoPub SDK to your project according to [MoPub's instructions](https://www.mopub.com/resources/docs/ios-sdk-integration/ios-getting-started/).
+3. Add the `OXMMoPubAdapterConfiguration` class to your project
 3. Add the OpenX MoPub adapters to your project:
+    -   `OXMMoPubAdapterConfiguration.h` and `OXMMoPubAdapterConfiguration.m`
     -   `OXMMoPubBannerAdapter.h` and `OXMMoPubBannerAdapter.m`
     -   `OXMMoPubInterstitialAdapter.h` and `OXMMoPubInterstitialAdapter.m`
     -   `OXMMoPubVideoInterstitialAdapter.h` and `OXMMoPubVideoInterstitialAdapter.m`